blueOkiris/DSML/README.md

  * `<simulation>` - This defines a simulation to be run.
 It's sub tags set up what will happen.
 It takes a name as an attribute

- * `<device>` - Defines a instance of a module that can be test for a simulation.
-You give it its own id as well as the base module, and you also give it intial values for its inputs along the lines of "input = vcc|gnd"
+ * `<device>` - Two cases.
+Inside a simulation tag, it defines a instance of a module that can be test for a simulation.
+You give it its own id as well as the base module, and you also give it intial values for its inputs along the lines of "input = vcc|gnd."
+Inside of a module tag, it defines a sub module that can be used to reuse designs.
+For instance, you might be building an ALU, so you make a 1-bit adder, and load an instance of that adder inside your ALU module.

  * `<clock>` - This creates a clock that oscillates a given device's given input (id) at a given frequency starting at a given time